 - What is Maki-do Cave?

-- It has been chosen as a filming location for the movie "Yatsuhakamura" four times.
+- It has been chosen as a filming location for the movie "The Village of Eight Graves" four times.

-- It is also known as a sacred place for lovers.
+- It is also known as a lovers' sanctuary.

 - Ripples spreading across the underground lake